Qattara gecko: Habitat

-The natural habitats of T. miniae are dry savanna, subtropical or tropical dry shrubland, and freshwater springs.
+The natural habitats of Tarentola miniae are dry savanna, subtropical or tropical dry shrubland, and freshwater springs.

 Behaviour

-T. mindiae is arboreal and territorial, it occurs in small, isolated clusters of vegetation where it can be found at quite high densities.
+Tarentola mindiae is arboreal and territorial, it occurs in small, isolated clusters of vegetation where it can be found at quite high densities.
 It is nocturnal and has been observed walking slowly across on the sand between vegetation at night, and tracks show that it may move quite far between trees and bushes.
 During the day it hides under the bark of dead acacias or among the roots of tamarisks.

+Reproduction

+Tarentola mindiae is oviparous.
 The females bury their eggs in the soil, and they lay 4 clutches of 2 eggs each in a season.
 The young are mature within a year.

+Longevity

-In captivity it can live for quite a long time (at least seven years).
+In captivity, Tarentola mindiae can live for quite a long time (at least seven years).

 Conservation status

-T. mindiae is threatened by habitat loss.
+Tarentola mindiae is threatened by habitat loss.
 In Egypt, it is expected to lose much of its currently suitable distribution in the future due to anthropogenic climate change.